user202729/plover_websocket_server/README.md

 This is currently under development and has the following known issues / limitations:

-- The host and port are not currently configurable and will always try to be on localhost:8086
 - Client connections may not be gracefully closed

 ## Installation